 Through the employment of a Country Director and local staff, LifeNet will establish over the next 3-5 years:

 - A network of up to 80 partner health centres and provide

 - Regular medical and management training to relevant health centre staff

 - Regular quality evaluations and assessments

-- A finance strategy for partner centres to increase pharmaceutical supply and equipment
+- A finance strategy for partner centres to increase pharmaceutical supply and equipment with the following outcomes

-- working with major churches and church coordinating health bodies such as the Uganda Protestant Medical Bureau and Uganda Catholic Medical Bureau
+- Working with major churches and church coordinating health bodies such as the Uganda Protestant Medical Bureau and Uganda Catholic Medical Bureau

-- impacting up to 1 million people or more (patients) as the network grows
+- Impacting up to 1 million people or more (patients) as the network grows